gitgab22/mastermind_helper/README.md

-# mastermind_helper
-Mastermind is a logic-based game where players guess a code of colored pegs.
-I developed a unique, self-made program to assist players.
-It analyzes game state to suggest the best next move, enriching gameplay and showcasing problem-solving skills.
+Mastermind is a classic board game focused on logic and deduction, where players guess a secret code of colored pegs.
+I've created an independent, program to aid players in strategizing their next move.
+This tool analyzes game progress and suggests the probable combination for subsequent guesses, enhancing gameplay and demonstrating computational problem-solving in real-world applications.
+Ideal for both beginners and experienced players, it offers a new dimension to Mastermind strategies.